seriaati/hoyo-buddy/README.md

 | /farm view | View farmable domain materials in different weekdays. | ✅ | ❌ | ❌ | ❌ | ❌ |
 | /lb akasha | View character damage leaderboard. | ✅ | ❌ | ❌ | ❌ | ❌ |

-## Goals
+## Goal

 The community has been missing a Discord bot that provides support for all Hoyoverse games, and Hoyo Buddy is here to change that.
 We try to create **ONE** bot that can do **EVERYTHING** for all Hoyoverse games, with beautfiul designs and intuitive interfaces, all for free.
 Hoyo Buddy is currently the only Discord bot in the market that provides multi-game, multi-account, and multi-language support.
 For more details, read this [article](https://github.com/seriaati/hoyo-buddy/wiki/Why-Hoyo-Buddy%3F).

-## Recruitment
+## Contributing

 I'm a passionate developer that loves to create open source and high quality software :)
 Wanna join us?
 We're looking for Python programmers, translators, and designers; join our [Discord server](https://link.seria.moe/hb-dc) to contact us.
+You can read the [Contribution Guidelines](https://github.com/seriaati/hoyo-buddy/blob/main/CONTRIBUTING.md) for more info.

 ## Powered By